-Any CIBC director, officer or other employee or contingent worker who becomes aware of the disclosure of any material information must advise the SVP, Corporate CFO & Investor Relations immediately.
-The SVP, Corporate CFO & Investor Relations will then escalate to the CFO or Legal Department as appropriate.
-If it is determined that unintentional selective disclosure occurred, CIBC will promptly issue a press release to provide full disclosure.
+Any CIBC director, officer or other team member who becomes aware of the disclosure of any material information must advise the SVP, IR & PM immediately, who will then escalate to the CFO or Legal Department as appropriate.
+If it is determined that unintentional selective disclosure of material information occurred, CIBC will promptly issue a press release to provide full disclosure.